NEW ADDITIONAL REQUIREMENTS INCLUDING IN THE CARO 2020 REPORTING AFTER ON CONSULTING ON WITH THE NFRA

 # Reporting over maintenance of records of Intangible assets have been specifically added.

-# Leased Immovable property are specifically excluded from the reporting over the holding of title deeds in the Company’s name.
+# Leased Immovable property is specifically excluded from the reporting over the holding of title deeds in the Company’s name.
 If owned Immovable property is not held in the Company’s name, Dispute status and details of the registered owner need to be reported.

 # In the case of EPP revaluation, the auditor must determine that the same has been achieved on the basis of the Reported Interest survey.
 Changes ought to be recorded if 10% or more of the adjustments are made in the WDV.